zareenzkhan/ziajangwa/FirstPage.md

 A natural cause for many delays seems to be the weather.
 We decided to include weather data additionally in our analysis.
 Therefore, we wanted to get historical weather information of the airports.
 Unfortunately, when it comes to weather data, we couldn't find any public available sources that provide a suitable (free) dataset.
 We found a dataset which was a single day data, we mold it as per our requirement.

 # Prediction
-It most of the time happens that if a flight experience any delay in its departure, it will not be able to reach timely on the destination.
+Most of the time it happens that if a flight experience any delay in its departure, it will not be able to reach timely on the destination.
 So we picked it up as our objective to predict the delay in arrival if the flight is delayed on departure.

 ## Model 1
 We use **Linear Regression Model** to do the prediction.